protomaps/docs/basemaps/localization.md

 With the data present in the tiles it is possible to create dual language labels, i.e., labels in two target languages.

-For example, to localize a map to Dutch (nl) and French (fr), one can use the following json snipped in a MapLibre Style:
+For example, to localize a map to Dutch (nl) and French (fr), one can use the following json snippet in a MapLibre Style:

 ```json
 "text-field": [